Skip to main content

 What the Research Says

-Vitamin B12 deficiency is more prevalent than previously recognized, with Wolffenbuttel et al. (2019) documenting that 6% of those under 60 and up to 20% of those over 60 are deficient across multiple population studies.
-The consequences of deficiency are well-established: megaloblastic anemia, neurological damage, and elevated homocysteine.
-A 2018 meta-analysis by Martí-Carvajal et al. confirmed that B-vitamin supplementation (including B12) significantly reduces homocysteine levels, though the impact on cardiovascular event reduction requires further study.
-For cognitive outcomes, Moore et al. (2012) found consistent associations between low B12 status and accelerated cognitive decline, and the VITACOG trial demonstrated that B-vitamin supplementation slowed brain atrophy by 30% in elderly subjects with elevated homocysteine.
+The consequences of deficiency are well-documented, including megaloblastic anemia, neurological damage, and elevated homocysteine levels.
+Martí-Carvajal et al. (2017) conducted a meta-analysis that confirmed the effectiveness of B-vitamin supplementation in reducing homocysteine levels, though its impact on cardiovascular events remains inconclusive.
+Furthermore, Moore et al. (2012) found a strong association between low vitamin B12 status and accelerated cognitive decline, while the VITACOG trial demonstrated that B-vitamin supplementation slowed brain atrophy by 30% in elderly subjects with elevated homocysteine.

 Benefits of Vitamin B12